haseeb-heaven/code-interpreter/README.md

 ![Interpreter](https://github.com/haseeb-heaven/open-code-interpreter/blob/main/resources/movie.gif?raw=true)

-**Welcome to Open-Code-Interpreter 🎉,** an innovative open-source alternative to traditional Code Interpreters.
-This powerful tool is not just free, but it also leverages the power of HuggingFace models like Code-llama, Mistral 7b, Wizard Coder, and many more to transform your instructions into executable code.
+**Welcome to Open-Code-Interpreter 🎉,** an innovative open-source and free alternative to traditional Code Interpreters.
+This powerful tool is not just free, but it also leverages the power of HuggingFace models like **Code-llama**, **Mistral 7b**, **Wizard Coder**, **GPT 3**, **PALM 2** and many more to transform your instructions into executable code.

-**Open-Code-Interpreter is more than just a code translator.** It's a versatile tool that can execute a wide range of tasks.
+**Open-Code-Interpreter** is more than just a code generator.
+It's a versatile tool that can execute a wide range of tasks.
 Whether you need to find files in your system 📂, save images from a website and convert them into a different format 🖼️, create a GIF 🎞️, edit videos 🎥, or even analyze files for data analysis and creating graphs 📊, Open-Code-Interpreter can handle it all.

-After processing your instructions, **Open-Code-Interpreter executes the generated code and provides you with the result.** This makes it an invaluable tool for developers 💻, data scientists 🧪, and anyone who needs to quickly turn ideas into working code.
+After processing your instructions, **Open-Code-Interpreter** executes the generated code and provides you with the result.
+This makes it an invaluable tool for developers 💻, data scientists 🧪, and anyone who needs to quickly turn ideas into working code.

-Designed with versatility in mind, **Open-Code-Interpreter works seamlessly on every operating system,** including Windows, MacOS, and Linux.
+Designed with versatility in mind, **Open-Code-Interpreter** works seamlessly on every operating system, including _Windows, MacOS, and Linux_.
 So, no matter what platform you're on, you can take advantage of this powerful tool 💪.

 **Experience the future of code interpretation with Open-Code-Interpreter today! 🚀**

-**Unique Application:**
+## **Unique Interpreter:**

-The difference between Open-Code-Interpreter and other code interpreters is that **Open-Code-Interpreter will always be free 🆓 and does not require any model downloads or go to tedious process or methods to run.** 🏃‍♂️
+The distinguishing feature of this interpreter, as compared to others, is its **commitment to remain free 🆓**.
+It does not require any model downloads or follow to **tedious processes** or methods for execution.
+It is designed to be **simple** and **free** for all users. 🏃‍♂️

-**Future Plans:**
+## **Future Plans:**
 - 🎯 We plan to provide **GPT 3.5** models for free.
 - 🌐 We plan to provide **Vertex AI (PALM 2)** models for free.
 - 🔗 We plan to provide API Base change using [**LiteLLM**](https://litellm.ai/)